florisvlasveld/vea/README.md

 Add `--use-embeddings` to `vea daily` or `vea prepare-event` to index your notes, emails and Slack messages with FAISS.
 Index files are stored in `~/.vea/indexes`.
 Journals can be split into bullet points with `--outliner-mode`.
 Use the `--topk-*` options to control how many passages are returned (default 5 each).
 Retrieved passages remain structured JSON objects so the prompts stay valid JSON.

+Indexes are cached with their embedding model name and reused until the source files change, so repeated runs are fast.

 ### Vea Instructions in Today’s Journal

 You can give special instructions to the LLM for the daily briefing by writing a note to `Vea` in **today’s journal entry**.